-2.1.1.4 A certificate of provisional exemption from the Matriculation examination on the grounds of mature age (23 years and older), excluding for admission to BA (Law), BComm (Law), LLB and BAccLLB (this route of admission to university study will in future only be available to candidates with the former Senior Certificate since the minimum requirements to be complied with for the new NSC have not yet been set).
+2.1.1.4 Only applicable to the former Senior Certificate: A certificate of provisional exemption from the Matriculation examination on the grounds of mature age (23 years and older), excluding for admission to BA (Law), BCom (Law), LLB and BAccLLB.
 Compliance with the stipulations of par.
 2.1.1.2 also applies.